okiraku-camera/hoboNicolaLibrary/examples/rp_hobo_nicola/readme.md

 ## Hobo-nicola adapter implementation for rp2040 using Pico-pio-usb library

 To build this software you will need:
- * Arduino-pico Version 5.4.2
+ * Arduino-pico : Version 5.4.2
  * Adafruit TinyUSB Library for Arduino : Version 3.7.3
+ * Pico-PIO-USB Library : version 0.7.2
- * hoboNicola Library : Version 1.7.7
+ * hoboNicola Library : Version 1.7.8

  In Arduino Board configuration :
   * Board: your board, ex.
 Seeed xiao rp2040